Mimerme/takeetoes/README.md

 # Takeetoe
-## Create a small p2p network (up to 42 users) and interface with it
+## A runtime environment for quickly and easily creating small p2p network applications.

 ## Summary
-Takeetoe is a basic p2p network protocol that supports up to 42 users.
+Takeetoe is a basic p2p network protocol that supports up to 42 users (changeable).
 Each node is connected to all other nodes.
 And there are no private p2p communications, everything is broadcasted.
-"Takeetoe" also refers to the binary produced by this project Additional applications can leverage the p2p connecting by connecting a specified 'localhost' TCP port where Takeetoe dumps the network broadcasts
+"Takeetoe" also refers to the binary produced by this project Applications built on top of the runtime can interface with a p2p network by connecting a TCP port on localhost where Takeetoe does inter-process IO.

 ## Usage
 ### Starts the initial Takeetoe Node